sowmyak1702/Oryza-Sativa/README.md

 # Oryza-Sativa
-This is web app for prediction of Phenotypic Traits of Oryza-Sativa using Genomic Data
+This is website for prediction of Phenotypic Traits of Oryza-Sativa using Genomic Data